sndtnd/youtube-su/README.md

 Add youtube email/password to ~/.youtube-su.rc
 Email first line.
 Password second line.
+Prefered Youtube Quality in youtube-dl form is third line.

-Run youtube.sh to collect your subscriptions and play.youtube.sh to play them.
+Run youtube.sh to collect your subscriptions, then play.youtube.sh to stream, or cache.youtube.sh to download to /tmp/youtub-su/video/ and then play.
-Uses youtube-dl, mplayer, wmctrl, etc.
+Uses youtube-dl, mpv*, wmctrl, etc.

+*Now uses mpv by default, because mplayer would hang at the end of videos (at least for some)

                     GNU GENERAL PUBLIC LICENSE